 Trust Your Instinct

 When it comes to companion animal care, always trust your instinct.
 After living with a pet for days and years, you'll quickly develop a sense of when they are acting normally and when there is something is wrong.
+You should be able to tell if your dog is sick.
 You might not be able to put your finger on it or quantify it ("that's weird, I swear Lulu has been sleeping a lot more than normal"), but you will perceive it.
 In these cases, go with your gut.
 Please book an appointment ASAP and get your small companion animals and big ones alike the proper vet care that they need.